 What we do

 We facilitate philosophical discussions in schools, community settings, and workplaces.
-We also offer philosophy discussions that incorporate mindfulness, as well as offering stand-alone mindfulness courses.
+We also offer philosophy discussions that incorporate mindfulness.

 Our approach is influenced by Philosophy for Children (P4C), the science and philosophy of embodied cognition, and the thinker and physicist Bohm, who developed a particular approach to dialogue.
 For more information see our Approach section.